SKIP TO MAIN CONTENT

 SDG 10: Reduced Inequalities

 The Galerstein Gender Center is an on-campus staff office that focuses on advancing gender and LGBTQ+ equity at UT Dallas.
 Founded in 1996, the center has been a leader in expanding services for these marginalized communities.
 After performing needs assessments and hosting town halls and community dialogues, the GGC [Galerstein Gender Center] expanded beyond advocating for women and has also become the guiding force in advocating for the LGBTQ+ community.
 These goals of promoting an inclusive campus environment are accomplished through SAFE ZONE Ally Trainings, scholarships, policy review, advocacy, and community education.
-Since its founding, the Galerstein Gender Center has become a vital branch under the Office of Diversity and Community Engagement.
+Since its founding, the Galerstein Gender Center has become a vital branch under the Office of Diversity, Equity, and Inclusion.

 Deeds Not Words